Frequently Asked Questions

 - Do I receive confirmation that my application has been received?

 Yes, as soon as you have submitted your application online, you will automatically receive confirmation that your application has been successfully submitted and an e-mail informing you that a message has been sent to you via the portal's messaging system.
 The message confirms that your application has been received.

-No. For your online application to be binding, you have to print out the “Application summary” generated in the portal and send this summary together with the documents which did not have to be uploaded (such as references or work samples) to the application address.
-Please take note of the application deadline indicated in the Call for Applications.
-This applies both to the online application and to the dispatch of the "Application summary" by post (the postmark date is valid).
+No. For your online application to be binding, you must (for most programmes) print out the “Application summary” generated in the portal and send this summary together with the documents which did not have to be uploaded (such as letters of recommendation) to the application address.
+Please read the information in the programme’s call for applications under the “Application procedure” tab and the application deadline.
+This applies both to the online application and to sending the application documents by post (the postmark date is valid).

-- Several copies of the application have to be submitted.
-In what order should documents be submitted?
+3. Several copies of the application must be submitted.
+How should I organise my documents?

-Each copy must contain an application summary of your online application and, if applicable, references.
-Please submit your documents in the order in which the documents are listed in the Call for Applications.
+Each copy must contain an application summary of your online application and, if applicable, letters of recommendation.
+Please submit your documents in the order in which the documents are listed in the call for applications.

 Example: 2 copies

 4. Should the individual copies be stapled or bound together?